Wedding Day Reminders

 – The kiss!

-– Close-up of the couple exiting the ceremony
+– Close-up of the bride and groom exiting the ceremony

 STRONG SUGGESTION: The Photographer strongly encourages the Couple to (1) advise the officiant to announce family photos immediately after the ceremony, to avoid family departing for reception (2) designate a responsible person (someone not in the wedding party, but familiar with both families) to assist the Photographer immediately after the ceremony in identifying and organizing the wedding party, family, and friends for group photos.